autowarefoundation/autoware/control/autoware_shift_decider/README.md

 ## Purpose

-`shift_decider` is a module to decide shift from ackermann control command.
+`autoware_shift_decider` is a module to decide shift from ackermann control command.

 ## Inner-workings / Algorithms